 Cyprus management and control and Cyprus economic substance

-The Cyprus related companies’ intra-group financing transactions must demonstrate Cyprus substance and that the management and control are exercised in Cyprus.
+The Cyprus related companies’ intra-group financing transactions must demonstrate Cyprus substance and management and control are exercised in Cyprus.
 A Cyprus finance company must demonstrate:

 16) Cyprus companies’ Notional Interest Deduction (NID) on new equity